Still Life (work of art)

 Artwork Info

-- Still life paintings generally depict an arrangement of nonliving objects (such as fruit and flowers) with objects that contrast with them in texture (like bowls and glassware).
-This still life features books, sheet music, a flute, a quill and inkpot, a small blue vase, and an oil lamp.
+- The objects featured in this still life are visual symbols of love and art.
+Still life paintings generally depict an arrangement of nonliving objects (such as fruit and flowers) with objects that contrast with them in texture (like bowls and glassware).

-- Music was a theme in Harnett’s work.
-Many of his paintings include sheet music and instruments.
+- Music is a recurring theme in Harnett’s work.
+Many of his paintings feature objects related to music, such as sheet music and instruments.

 Learn More